baezortega/baezortega.github.io/_posts/2019-02-05-kepler-orbits.md

 }
 ```

 With this, we have implemented Kepler's second law.
 I have intentionally shunned the third law (which relates the orbital period with the orbit's semi-major axis) for two reasons.
 First, adjusting the periods of the planets according to this law would require knowing what the periods, which is not straightforward in this simulation.
 Because the motion here arises directly from the second law, and not from equations describing the speed and acceleration of the planets, we cannot predict their periods, but only discover them as the simulation progresses.
-(In fact, we *could* predict the periods by dividing the ellipse into triangles of area *A_t* and counting the number of triangles, but this would mean running the simulation *before* running the simulation.)
+(In fact, we *could* predict the periods by dividing the ellipse into triangles of area *A<sub>t</sub>* and counting the number of triangles, but this would be like running the simulation *before* running the simulation.)

 Second, the third law states that the square of the orbital period is proportional to the cube of the semi-major axis; in other words, planets with larger orbits take much longer to complete them (for instance, Saturn has an orbital period of 29.5 years).
 However, if we think in terms of the second law, a larger orbit also implies that the movement needed to sweep a fixed area is much smaller (as the radius is longer), so by imposing the second law across all orbits, we are already slowing down the motion of the planets with larger orbits.
 So it's not clear to me whether Kepler's third law is a consequence of the second, or would need to be enforced independently — although I presume the latter.